-Registration Deadline: Your registration must be postmarked no later than 15 days before election in which you wish to vote.
+Registration Deadline: Your registration must be postmarked or submitted electronically no later than 15 days before election in which you wish to vote.

 Party Affiliation: California has a modified closed primary system.
 Voters who have no official party preference may vote in a primary election if an individual party has consented.
 To see party allowances for specific elections click here.